code-corps/ember-stripe-elements/README.md

 #### Actions

-We bubble up all of [the JavaScript events that can be handled by the Stripe Element in `element.on()`](https://stripe.com/docs/elements/reference#element-on) from the Ember component using the following actions:
+The components bubble up all of [the JavaScript events that can be handled by the Stripe Element in `element.on()`](https://stripe.com/docs/elements/reference#element-on) from the Ember component using the following actions:

 - `blur`
 - `change` (also sets/unsets the `error` property on the component, which can be yielded with the block)